Uploading Videos Using the Upload Module

 Uploading videos from mobile devices

 The Media module is written entirely in HTML5 and can also be used on tablet and mobile devices.
 This allows you to shoot video with a mobile device and upload it to your Video Cloud account.
 To upload content from a mobile device, open the Upload module and select an ingest profile.
-When you click Browse for Videos, the photos application on the device will open.
+When you click, the photos application on the device will open.
 Select the videos to upload and click done.
 The videos from the mobile device will begin uploading and the progress will be displayed on your device.

 If you are providing a URL for Video Cloud to fetch your videos, and you are sending credentials as part of the URL, you need to percent-encode certain reserved special characters: